benaadams/ERCs/ERCS/erc-XXXX.md

 ### Token model

 The controlling token MUST be [ERC-721](./eip-721) compliant, MUST implement [EIP-165](./eip-165), and MUST implement [EIP-5192](./eip-5192).
+The controlling token SHOULD implement [ERC-721](./eip-721) Enumerable (`totalSupply`, `tokenByIndex`, `tokenOfOwnerByIndex`).
 The controlling token MUST also implement the extension interface defined in this ERC.

 The root controller of the account encoded by `tokenId` MUST be `ownerOf(tokenId)` on the canonical controller token contract.

-Neither [ERC-721](./eip-721) single-token approval nor any attempted operator approval SHALL, by itself, grant account execution authority.
+Neither [ERC-721](./eip-721) single-token approval nor any attempted operator approval MUST, by itself, grant account execution authority.
 An approved address is not a controller under this ERC.

 #### Transfer approval version